simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

 * The [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) -
 in high spatial dimensions, nearest-neighbour searching is extremely inefficient, because distance loses its discriminative power.
-(Most things are &ldquo;close&rdquo; to each other in 100-dimensional space; there are a lot of routes you can take!)
+(Most things are roughly equally &ldquo;close&rdquo; to each other in 100-dimensional space; there are a lot of routes you can take!)
 As a practical matter, for most spatial index implementations, for $$d > 15-20$$ or so you might as well just do a linear search over all possible